gummyworm/monster/docs/linker.md

 At link time, The linker sums the _size_ field for the SEGMENTs in each object file to determine the total amount of space needed for the SEGMENT in the final binary.

-The order of the definitions in this header also correspond to the ID's for the "SEGMENT" field in the _SECTION_ headers (see "SECTIONS" below for more detail on this).
+The order of the definitions in this header also correspond to the order of the SEGMENT tables written later in the object file (see "SECTIONS" below for more detail on this).

 ### SYMBOLS
 Next is the _symbol_ table.
 This table contains all labels that are used in the object file.